 A glowing wall of silver light sprang up around him.
-A faint tremor rippled through it every few seconds, moving in random directions like gusts of wind across the surface of the lake.
+Faint tremors rippled through it every few seconds, moving in random directions like gusts of wind across the surface of the lake.

 ‘I d-don’t know what’s wrong with it,’ Nev muttered.
 ‘My pronunciation, m-my wand motion, and my intent are all clear.’

 They were all fine.
-Harry touched his wand to shield and closed his eyes.
+Harry touched his wand to the shield and closed his eyes.
 It’s malformed.
 Twisted.
-His intent and everything’s clear, but the magic comes out twisted.
+His intent and everything’s clear, but the magic comes out warped.

 ‘Any idea?’
 Nev released his shield with a low gasp and let his wand drop.

 That’s his father’s wand.
 Maybe it’s not the best fit, like Salazar said mine might not be after the ritual.